Make your gift today.

 Goals for the program

-To achieve these goals HB has a Director of Multicultural Affairs who works closely with two diversity liaisons in each division.
+To achieve these goals HB has a Director of Multicultural Affairs who works closely with a team of diversity liaisons, each representing their division.

 Diversity Initiatives, Programs and Curriculum

-• HB's multicultural curriculum includes, but is not limited to, a wide range of diversity materials, resources and literature designed to stimulate an understanding of self and others.
+- HB's multicultural curriculum includes, but is not limited to, a wide range of diverse materials, resources and literature designed to stimulate an understanding of self and others.

 As a multicultural learning community, HB provides opportunities for students to develop the cultural competencies needed to successfully navigate in a diverse world experience, such as reflection, resilience, personal autonomy, personal acuity, flexibility and openness.